ianstormtaylor/slate/docs/reference/plugins/plugin.md

 The `onChange` handler isn't a native browser event handler.
 Instead, it is invoked whenever the editor state changes.
 This allows plugins to augment a change however they want.

 ### `onBeforeChange`
-`Function onBeforeChange(state: State) => State || Void`
+`Function onBeforeChange(change: Change) => Change || Void`

 The `onBeforeChange` handler isn't a native browser event handler.
-Instead, it is invoked whenever the editor receives a new state and before propagating a new state to `onChange`.
+Instead, it is invoked whenever the editor receives a new state and before propagating a new change to `onChange`.

 ### `render`
 `Function render(props: Object, state: State, editor: Editor) => Object || Void`